 The discussion focused on how the conflict landscape has transformed in the past decade, the impact of terrorism and violent extremism, and how and if the United Nations can address the threat of violent extremism by means of a normative framework and institutional capacity.
 It was noted that violent extremism is an important part of the conflict in an increasing number of places; looking ahead, a number of places where the United Nations may be called to act will require consideration of how to operate in such an asymmetric threat environment and address violent extremist actors.
 Participants discussed the implications for disarmament, demobilization, and reintegration efforts, particularly in contexts that include violent extremism actors, as well as the implications for peace operations and UN peacekeepers of an association with counter-terrorism operations.

 The discussions also highlighted emerging thematic priorities for the United Nations, preventing and countering violent extremism (P/CVE), stemming the flow of foreign fighters, and integrating a gender perspective into multilateral counterterrorism and P/CVE responses.
 An important issue raised was the need for monitoring and evaluation, to demonstrate impact but also to make the case for further resourcing.
-The emergence of groups like Islamic State, Boko Haram, and Al-Shabab and their ability to respond rapidly to changing dynamics was highlighted; it was observed that capacity-building efforts needed to be mobilized more rapidly and with greater flexibility.
+The emergence of groups like Islamic State, Boko Haram, and Al-Shabab and their ability to respond rapidly to changing dynamics was highlighted.
 There was widespread recognition of the need to develop greater strategic coherence to equip the United Nations to address current threats and manage future conflicts which are likely to include a violent extremist dimension.